Archive for April, 2008

 Comics, Movies, and Lon Midnight

 This morning I headed over to the the Daytona Beach Comic and Toy Show.
 My buddy, Steve Myers, runs it and I knew that several other friends were going to be there as well.
 The plan was we’d all meet up at the show and then some of us would cut out for lunch.
 It was great seeing Bill and Reb Black, Nick Northey, Tim Gordon, Mark Gmuer, and Chris Hanson.
 I’d hoped to meet Jerry DeCaire, but he was running late and arrived just as I was leaving.
-John Beatty and his fiance Bella were also running late, and decided to just meet us at Uno’s for lunch.
+John Beatty and Bella were also running late, and decided to just meet us at Uno’s for lunch.
 When we left the show there had already been over 100 people through the doors, so it looked to be a success.

 Lunch at Uno’s was fun.
 How could it not be when you’re sharing table time with Bill Black and John Beatty?
 Bill brought me some dvd’s that I’d been wanting to see from his online movie store.
 The amount of product that Bill has available [ranging from horror to superhero to tv detectives to...] is amazing.
 I’m especially looking forward to the horror movies hosted by Lon Midnight!
 [That's Lon and me in the photo above.
 If you're not sure which of us is the horror host, it's the guy on the right.]